 Day of Competition - Competitors will be given 13.5 hrs to create animatics and animation, that include a min. one character.
-Make sure your story has a clear setup, conflict, and resolution.
-The resolution must have a character stand to sit or sit to stand.
+Make sure your animation clearly reflects the theme provided and the animation must contain a CHARACTER JUMP.

 Wild Card - During the orientation competitors will be given an additional wild card that must be included in the setup, conflict and resolution of their story.
 The additional wild card must be a necessary part of the story plot.
-The single wild card will be selected from one of the following: UFO, YoYo, Fish
+The single wild card will be selected from one of the following: HAT, BOOT, DESK BELL